MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-landing-page.md

 ### Session Border Controller (SBC) considerations

-With Direct Routing, you connect your own Session Border Controller (SBC) directly to Phone System.
+With Direct Routing, you connect your own Session Border Controller (SBC) directly to Teams Phone.
 For a list of certified SBCs, see [Supported Session Border Controllers](direct-routing-border-controllers.md).

 |Ask yourself|Action |
 |:------------|:-------|